Textron Aviation announces agreement to purchase 48 Cessna Skyhawks to support BAA Training

 The stable flight characteristics, advanced avionics and demonstrated dispatch reliability of the Skyhawk have made it a dependable training platform.
 The new airplanes will be used by students to put them in the pilot's seat of the most popular training aircraft in the world.

-"BAA Training has set an ambitious milestone to achieve a capacity of 500-1000 students per year, necessitating a significant expansion of our fleet.
+"BAA Training has set an ambitious milestone to achieve a capacity of up to 1000 students per year, necessitating a significant expansion of our fleet.
 We are glad to finalize this order, as the addition of 48 Cessna Skyhawks will bolster our resources, enabling us to accommodate the growing demand for training and further solidify our position in the industry," said Marijus Ravoitis, CEO, BAA Training.

 BAA Training offers comprehensive aviation training solutions for aspiring commercial pilots, ranging from Ab Initio training to Type Rating, available across multiple locations, including Spain, Lithuania, France and Vietnam.
 Additionally, pilot training services are provided through its consultancy office in India and a sales representative office in the UAE.